guidocelada/NBody_Celada/README.md

 Import it to jmonkey sdk (http://jmonkeyengine.org).

-Or play with the executables:
+Or play with the executables in the dist folder:

 Use WASD to move in the screen, use the mouse to move the camera (you have to click).